qinwei84/MDRF/README.md

 - `environment.yml`: the original conda environment used in this project.
 - `README_zh.md`: Chinese usage notes.

-## Not Included in This Source Package

-- Training scripts, training loops, and optimizer schedules.
-- Intermediate checkpoints, logs, and prediction outputs.
-- Local machine paths or private experiment configuration.

 The split folders use portable dataset-relative paths:

 ```text